BChow5/Assignment2/README.md

 ### Troubleshooting
 * exit 1 - Indicates an error because of how the script was called.
 Either it was not called with sudo or no options were given to the script
 * exit 2 - Indicates an error because the option given to the script did not receive a required argument or an invalid option was given.
-* exit 3 - Indicates an error because a user who already exists was provided or a group that doesn't exist was provided to the configuration_script_new_user script.
+* exit 3 - Indicates an error because a user who already exists was provided or a group that doesn't exist was provided or the password creation failed.